 - The pro forma statement of income reflects the contracted charterhire revenue of the 10 secondhand vessels in the initial fleet at the amended charterhire rates which were agreed upon as part of the merger transaction which were operated by Global Ship Lease's Predecessor Group until their sale to Global Ship Lease in December 2007 and that are now chartered to CMA CGM by Global Ship Lease under long-term charter agreements.
-Additionally, the pro forma statement of income includes the contracted charterhire revenue and related expenses including depreciation and interest expense for the two newly built vessels for the period from delivery to the Predecessor Group on November 5 and December 27, 2007 through December 31, 2007 and through June 30, 2008. - The pro forma financial information does not reflect the five contracted vessels, four of which are expected to be delivered in December 2008, and one of which is expected to be delivered in July 2009. - The pro forma balance sheet does not reflect the impact of the starting dividend, which is expected to be declared shortly after the filing of this registration statement with the Securities and Exchange Commission.
+Additionally, the pro forma statement of income includes the contracted charterhire revenue and related expenses including depreciation and interest expense for the two newly built vessels for the period from delivery to the Predecessor Group on November 5 and December 27, 2007 through December 31, 2007 and through June 30, 2008. - The proforma financial information does not reflect the five contracted vessels, four of which are expected to be delivered in December 2008 and one of which is expected to be delivered in July 2009, or the anticipated purchase of the two 4,250 TEU newbuildings, which are expected to be delivered in the fourth quarter of 2010. - The pro forma balance sheet does not reflect the impact of the starting dividend, which is expected to be declared shortly after the filing of this registration statement with the Securities and Exchange Commission.